Uploaded image for project: 'JDK'

 }

-As a general rule, if a class doesn't need identity, it should probably be a value class.
-This is especially true for abstract classes, which often have no need for identity—they may have no state at all—and shouldn't impose an identity requirement on their subclasses.
+As a general rule, if a class with immutable state doesn't need identity, it should be made a value class.
+This includes abstract classes, which often have no state at all and shouldn't impose an identity requirement on their subclasses.

 Run-time optimizations for value objects